 - The participant should agree to be available to discuss their work with the adjudicators.
 This is intended as a means to enhance scientific discussion with the student as would be the case with the usual ‘poster session’.
 Participants will be informed in advance in case of that being necessary.

 - All participants agree to present a 4 minute clip on Monday 28th September (if requested).
-The winner of the PhD thesis award, agrees to present their PhD thesis work (15 mins + 5 mins questions ), as part of the user Highlights on Tuesday 29th.
+The winner of the Student science award, agrees to present their research work (15 mins + 5 mins questions ), as part of the user Highlights on Tuesday 29th.